by H. Slack

 My disagreement therefore, is with those who make tithing a New Covenant doctrine and say it is required of us.
 Those false teachers who imply or outrightly state that our finances are blessed if we tithe but cursed if we do not.

 No doubt you will hear some quote Matthew 23:23 “Woe unto you, scribes and Pharisees, hypocrites! for ye pay tithe of mint and anise and cummin, and have omitted the weightier matters of the law, judgment, mercy, and faith: these ought ye to have done, and not to leave the other undone.”
 Jesus is obviously not endorsing the scribes and Pharisees meticulous tithing from even their garden herbs as long as they do not omit matters of the law and judgment etc?
-The Scriptures account is clear, Jesus is speaking to religious Jews, scribes and Pharisees.
-We do not tell Jews to stop being Jewish, we preach Jesus and let them know that their ceremonial laws cannot save.
+The Scriptures account is clear, Jesus is speaking to religious Jews, scribes and Pharisees in an Old Covenant context.
+Tithing was still required of them as the New Covenant had not yet been enacted.
+Today we preach Jesus and let the Jews know that their ceremonial laws cannot save.
 Salvation comes only through faith in Christ.
 I wouldn’t tell a Jew to stop tithing but that he should not enforce it upon the church that is also made up of Gentile believers because the New Covenant does not require it, it has no value in a New Covenant context.
 The same way Paul treated circumcision.

 The apostles and elders did not tell the Jews to stop being circumcised but that they should not enforce it on believers in Christ.
 (Acts 15) You will not find the apostles and elders telling the Jews not to tithe, neither will you find them enforcing such a practice upon the church.